AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 cpu_steal
     Of the average CPU wait time on the host (VM/instance), the percentage of time a virtual CPU waits for a real CPU while the hypervisor services another virtual processor.

+cpu_us
+    Of the total CPU time, the percentage of time spent running non-kernel code.

+cpu_wait
+    Of the total CPU time, the percentage of time spent waiting for IO.

 hdisk_free
     The storage space on the disk (volume) that is free/unused.